-While it’s always possible to claim compensation for cancelled flights, the rules on compensation for long delays were, for a long time, far less clear.
-There were certainly rules in place which require the airline in question to offer assistance for passengers with delayed flights, but the actual legislation was unclear on the issue of dealing with flight delays – no matter how lengthy they turned out to be.
+While it has always been possible to claim compensation for cancelled flights, the rules on compensation for long delays were, for a long time, far less clear.
+There were certainly rules in place which require the airline in question to offer assistance for passengers with delayed flights, but the actual legislation was unclear on the issue of compensation for flight delays – no matter how lengthy they turned out to be.

-However, despite the absence of clear laws on the issue, many such cases were brought to court, as it was evident in a number of these situations that failings on the part of the airline have caused financial loss on the part of passengers, as well as inconveniencing them in other ways.
+However, despite the absence of clear laws on the issue, many such cases were brought to court, as it was evident in a number of these situations that failings on the part of the airline have caused financial loss and/or inconvenience to passengers.
 These cases eventually ended up setting a precedent in the European Court of Justice which entitled customers to compensation when their flight was delayed for more than three hours.